 says the Lord, who has compassion on you.
 Isaiah 54:10 (NIV)

-Even in unimaginable circumstances we can cling to God’s unfailing love for us and the peace that bonds us to him.
+Even in unimaginable circumstances, we can cling to God’s unfailing love for us and the real peace that is at the center of our bond.

 finding peace with others